carolinan/Embla/readme.txt

 == Changelog ==

+= 1.7- August 16 2020 =
+Added required items to style.css
+Minor bug fix for one of the menu names.

+= 1.6- February 12 2020 =
+Added an option to display featured image as the header image.

+= 1.5- December 16 2019 =
+Fixed a problem where the icons for the menu were not loaded.

-= 1.4- July 27 2019 =
+= 1.4- August 10 2019 =
+Fixed a problem with the custom recent comments widget.
-Minor changes to the width of the column block, to work better on tablets.
+Minor changes to the width of the column block, for it to work better on tablets.
-Simplified CSS to remove duplicate styles.
+Simplified CSS to remove some duplicate styles.
 Added more spacing around the Jetpack breadcrumbs.
 Increased the font size.
 Fixed a CSS problem with page titles and with css transitions for the menu.
+Fixed a critical CSS problem with the custom color, embla blue.
 Made sure that the svg icons are only loaded when they are actually used.
 Removed google plus since this has been discontinued.
+For now, removed the custom font setting from the editor because it was not working as intended.

 = 1.3- June 8 2019 =
 Added support for wp_body_open.